- Tuition & Financial Aid

 - Application Process

 Q: What are Touro Law's admission requirements?

-A: The principal criteria used in the admissions process are the cumulative undergraduate grade point average (GPA) and the Law School Admission Test (LSAT) score(s).
+A: The principal criteria used in the admissions process are the cumulative undergraduate grade point average (GPA) and the Law School Admission Test (LSAT) or GRE score(s).
 The selection process, however, is not strictly mathematical.
 Other important considerations include:

 - College major and course selection.

 - Writing ability (as demonstrated by the quality of the Personal Statement and LSAT/GRE Writing Sample/s).

 - Personal qualities of integrity and commitment to public service.

 - Professional experience and achievement after college, where applicable.

 - Letters of recommendation from persons with direct knowledge of the individual's intellectual ability, natural aptitude, and strength of character.

 Q: Do admission standards differ between the full-time and part-time programs?